ckaestne/seai/lectures/08_risks/risks.md

 6. Check whether ENV ∧ SPEC ⊧ REQ
 7. If NO, strengthen SPEC & repeat Step 6

-**Can't be auomated!
+**Can't be automated!
 Domain knowledge is critical for coming up with REQ, ENV, and SPEC!**